-i.
-Over land, the WMO WWW/GOS surface synoptic observing network (~10,000 stations) provides the major in situ observations of the following ECVs: Temperature, Air Pressure, Precipitation, Water Vapour, Surface Radiation (e.g., sunshine duration, solar irradiance) and Wind Speed and Direction.
+(a) Over land, the WMO WWW/GOS surface synoptic observing network (~10 000 stations) provides the major in situ observations of the following ECVs: Temperature, Air pressure, Precipitation, Water vapour, Surface radiation (e.g. sunshine duration, solar irradiance) and Wind speed and Direction.
 Included in this network is the global baseline GSN.
-The GSN comprises about 1000 stations at 5-10 degrees intervals of latitude and longitude that have been selected from the full network based on past performance and their contribution towards a global representation of the climate system.
-The operators of GSN stations, in particular, are encouraged to fully meet the GCMPs for observation and for data exchange, where possible for all surface ECVs.
-The GSN data can be analysed to yield basic indicators of the global climate system (Alexander et al., 2006).52, and also provide benchmark locations for higher-density local, regional and national networks.
-The AOPC, in cooperation with the WMO CBS, carries out detailed analysis of the problems in the receipt of GSN observations and works with national services to resolve them.
-Important contributions to regional networks are the WMO WWW Regional Basic Climatological Networks (RBCN, total ~3000 station subset of the WWW/GOS surface synoptic network), established in all regions of the world including Antarctica to support regional representations of the climate system.
-It is important to note that as part of the regional implementation of WIGOS, a new Regional Basic Observing Network (RBON) concept is being introduce to replace and expand on the capabilities of the existing Regional Basic Synoptic Network (RBSN) and RBCN.
+The GSN comprises about 1 000 stations at 5-10 degree intervals of latitude and longitude that have been selected from the full network based on past performance and their contribution towards a global representation of the climate system.
+The operators of GSN stations, in particular, are encouraged to fully meet the GCMPs for observation and for data exchange, where possible, for all surface ECVs.
+The GSN data can be analysed to yield basic indicators of the global climate system52 and also provide benchmark locations for higher-density local, regional and national networks.
+The AOPC, in cooperation with the WMO Commission for Basic Systems (CBS), carries out detailed analysis of